renns/dsprofile/README.md

 At the point when an interesting execution region has completed, the program code should call the `Events.finish` method.
-As for the `start` method, the `finish` method takes as its parameters some dimensions of the event that has just finished.
-The finish call may have whatever dimensions it likes, which are usually used to pass information that is only known once the evaluation has finished, or could be used to record the changes in dimensions during the event being captured.
+As for the `start` method, the `finish` method takes as its parameters a sequence of dimensions of the event that has just finished.
+The finish call may have whatever dimensions it likes, which are usually used to pass information that is only known once the evaluation has finished, or could be used to record changes in dimensions during the event being captured.

 For example, in the attribute evaluation case, we might call `finish` as follows.

-    finish (ident, "value" -> v, "cached" -> false)
+    finish (ident, Seq ("value" -> v, "cached" -> false))

 We can see that the `ident` we were given earlier is passed in as the first argument and the remaining arguments are dimension tuples.
 In this example, the new `"value"` and `"cached"` dimensions are given values here, because we only know what they are once the attribute occurrence has been fully evaluated.
 As before, the value `v` is an arbitrary object that is the attribute value.
 The `cached` dimension is a Boolean that indicates whether the value of the attribute was obtained from its cache or not.

 The `wrap` method can be used to do a `start`, run some code and then do a `finish` all in one go.
 For example,

-    wrap ("foo" -> 1, "bar" -> 2) {
+    wrap (Seq ("foo" -> 1, "bar" -> 2)) {
         ... some code ...
     }